Devex/devex.github.io/source/_posts/2015-01-10-the-devex-newslab-using-google-docs-as-a-cms.markdown

 - One general overview of all articles being worked on
 - Transparency regarding the assignments or estimated publication dates
 - Improved task overview for individuals (i.e. personalized task list)
+- Each step of the workflow should be accessible as a mobile-friendly version
 - Unify the look and feel of an article's presentation on the website
 - Writers and editors shouldn't need to know HTML or CSS